 - Sometimes clarity and flow are in conflict - 1.
-"A black hole is created by the collapse of a dead star into a point perhaps no larger than a marble." - 2.
-"The collapse of a dead star into a point perhaps no larger than a marble creates a black hole."
+"A black hole is created by the collapse of a dead star into a tiny sphere." - 2.
+"When a dead star collapses into a tiny sphere, it creates a black hole."

 Balance Clarity and Flow